 - December 1: Application deadline for all fall applicants.
-Pre-screening materials (if required) must also be submitted by this date, and all supporting materials, including the audition form.
+Pre-screening materials (if required) and all supporting materials, including the audition form, must also be submitted by this date.

 Graduate Admission Process

 - April 1: All application materials, including the audition, must be completed and submitted to receive full consideration for the summer music education program, as well as for a summer assistantship.

 |Application to Ithaca College||

 Applicants must submit the online Graduate Application and $40 application fee.
 Assistantship applicants must indicate their intentions on the online application.